 - 65. Public hearing waiver for minor development including development appealable to the Commission.
-A public hearing that would otherwise be required for athe below identified minor development including development appealable to the Commission under 22.70.080(B) shall be waived if both the following occur: [New text proposed by CCC staff in 4/15/15 Addendum] - (a) Notice is provided as required by Section 22.70.050 "Public Notice" that a public hearing shall be held upon request by any person-is provided, and - (b) No written request for a public hearing is received within 15 working days from the date of sending the notice required by Section 22.70.050.
+A public hearing that would otherwise be required for the below identified minor development including development appealable to the Commission under 22.70.080(B) shall be waived if both the following occur: - (a) Notice is provided as required by Section 22.70.050 "Public Notice" that a public hearing shall be held upon request by any person, and - (b) No written request for a public hearing is received within 15 working days from the date of sending the notice required by Section 22.70.050.